flaskcwg/translation-coordination/.github/ISSUE_TEMPLATE/new-translation.md

 - [ ] Generate a repository from [flaskcwg/translation-template](https://github.com/flaskcwg/translation-template), include all branches.
 - [ ] Name your repository as `flask-docs-<lang code>`, for example, `flask-docs-es`.
 - [ ] Setup ReadTheDocs to connect your repository, use `flask-<lang code>` as the subdomain, and set the default branch to "2.0.x".
-- [ ] Translate the README and the pull request template, update the title, clone URL, and folder name in the README.
-You may also want to update the `flaskcwg` in the upstream URL to your username if you want to accept contribution before switching your repository into the flaskcwg organization.
+- [ ] Translate the README and the pull request template, update the title, clone URL, upstram URL, and folder name in the README.
+You can update README to add more format or translate tips for your language.
-- [ ] Translate the `docs/index.rst` and `docs/quickstart.rst`.
+- [ ] Translate the `docs/index.rst` file.
+- [ ] Translate the `docs/installation.rst` file.
+- [ ] Translate the `docs/quickstart.rst` file.
 - [ ] Translate the "Tutorial" part of the docs.

 <!--